xeolabs/xeometry-guide/panningTheCamera.md

 The camera can be panned on three axis:

-* horizontally, along its local horizontal axis, which runs perpendicular to its _eye_->_look_ and _up_ vectors,
+* horizontally, along its local horizontal axis, which runs perpendicular to its _eye_-&gt;_look_ and _up_ vectors,
 * vertically, along its _up_ axis, and
-* forwards and backwards, along its _eye_->_look_ axis.
+* forwards and backwards, along its _eye_-&gt;_look_ axis.

 Panning translates _eye_ and _look_ in unison, and does not affect _up_.

 Panning offsets are incremental, ie. relative to the camera's current position.

 ### Examples